Infectious Disease and Climate Change Forum

 The IDCC Forum is a key knowledge exchange event for public health and allied health professionals, researchers, policy-makers, academics, students, and trainees committed to sharing their research, best practices, and policies to deal with the impacts of climate change on infectious disease, and on the health of everyone in Canada.

-The IDCC Forum will be held virtually 8-9 November 2023, from 11:00–15:45 (EST).
+The IDCC Forum was held virtually 8-9 November 2023.

 This event is part of CPHA’s overarching infectious disease and climate change project, titled “Creating a national forum for knowledge exchange, capacity building and collaboration to address infectious diseases and climate change.”
 Funded by the Public Health Agency of Canada, through the Infectious Disease and Climate Change Fund, the goal of the project is to increase the knowledge and capacity of, as well as collaborations among, professionals and providers across Canada so that they can inform and educate their communities and respond to the increasing demands posed by climate change and infectious diseases.